glennhenry/cs-notes/docs/operating-system/04-multithreading/multithreading.md

 The mutex technique can be implemented in the software-level by memory synchronization instructions provided by the hardware architecture.

+There are three types of locks :

+- **Shared lock** : Multiple thread is able to read same data simultaneously.
+- **Exclusive lock (mutex)** : When a thread acquire an exclusive lock, it has exclusive access to the data until the lock is released.
+- **Update lock** : Combination of shared and exclusive locks, allowing multiple thread to read, but only one thread to update the data at a time.

 ###### Monitor & Condition Variables

 **Condition variables** are synchronization primitives that allow threads to wait for a specific condition to become true before proceeding with their execution.
 Condition variables are typically used together with lock, forming another construct, **monitors**.